SURGICALLY TARGETED RADIATION THERAPY FOR PATIENTS WITH OPERABLE BRAIN TUMORS

 Right Treatment.
 Right Time.
 Right Place.

 GammaTile Therapy is a Surgically Targeted Radiation Therapy

-(STaRT) that provides immediate, dose-intense treatment at completion of resection.
-By getting a head STaRT on fighting the tumor, resection plus GammaTile Therapy extends local
+(STaRT) that provides immediate, dose-intense treatment at the completion of resection.
+By getting a head STaRT on fighting the tumor, resection plus GammaTile Therapy can extend local

 recurrence-free survival with minimal complications, reduced patient burden, and assured compliance.

 GammaTile is designed with uniform radiation-source spacing to ensure an even dose distribution.
 The favorable depth-dose profile optimizes local tumor control.